dhirendrapanwar/subcategory_dashboard/README.md

 # subcategory_dashboard

 Project Description:
+Dashboard will be used for identifying the subcategory with right market conditions for Product success.
+Different metrics can be used from the dashboard by the users which helps comparing between subcategories based on past sales, likelihood score, comparing different brands etc

-contains the code for tables that are used by subcategory dashboard.
+Repository contains the code for tables that are used by subcategory dashboard.

 Each file creates data for the tables below: bdaz.dashboard_bdaz_sales_us_segment